 It has been twenty-five years since the latest remake of the classic novel Little Women.
 What did the film need in 2019?
 A female filmmaker, a star-studded cast including Meryl Streep, and Timothee Chalamate’s perfect hair.
-Filmmaker Greta Gerwig’s adaptation of the film is already receiving Oscar buzz following the success of her first film, Ladybird.
+The adaptation by filmmaker Greta Gerwig is already receiving Oscar buzz following the success of her first film, Ladybird.

 Gerwig is only the fifth woman ever to be nominated for best director- and she was the only woman in the category in 2017.
 Little Women has been adapted into tons of projects, since its publication of more than 150 years ago.
 Most notably, the novel has been made into a couple of movies that have garnered tons of success.
 These films came out in 1933, 1949, and 1994 that starred Hollywood royalty such as Katherine Hepburn, Elizabeth Taylor, and Winona Ryder- to name a few.
 However, only one of those films was directed by a woman.